3 Reasons to Make the Move to JDF

 JDF offers significant advantages such as standardized cross-vendor workflows, real-time visibility and control, and accurate job costing.
 As the print industry continues to evolve, JDF’s dominance as a communication standard will likely grow, making it a worthwhile investment for businesses seeking streamlined and efficient print operations.

-Where JDF is a job ticket, JMF is a bi-directional communication protocol used to communicate from a JDF controller to a worker in the JDF system.
-It provides a common vocabulary that allows one device to communicate with and even control the other.
-In this case, the controller is SPDE or SOLitrack and the worker is a printer.
-This diagram shows the typical communication pattern used when submitting a JDF job to a printer.
-Using the JMF message, submit queue entry, a JDF job ticket and a PDF job are submitted.
-The printer then provides job status messages like 5% on 10% done until the job is complete.
-When the job is complete, the controller can request return queue entry to retrieve the JDF file from the printer.
-The return JDF contains extra information added to it by the printer about the job’s execution.
-Things like RIP time, potentially ink and media used for the job.
-SOLitrack will read the return JDF file and store ink and media usage with the job.
-More about that later.
+Using the JMF message Submit query entry, a JDF job ticket and PDF print job are submitted.
+The printer then provides job status messages like 5% done, 10% done until the job is complete.
+When the job is complete, the controller can request to return query entry to retrieve the JDF file from the printer.
+The returned JDF file contains extra information added to it by the printer about job execution, such as the report time and potentially ink and media used for the job.
+SOLitrack will read the returned data file and store the ink and media usage with the job, which we’ll expand on later.
+There are several methods to drive printers, and we have specialized in doing it for over 30 years using various protocols.
+JDF is just another one on the list and is gaining in popularity, while many others such as Novell, Parallel, SCSI, Bus/Tag, SCon and others fade away.

-Without bi-directional communication with your printers, you really don’t know what’s happening at the press.
-Did my job get there?
+Without bidirectional communication with your printers, you really don’t know what’s happening at the press.
+Questions such as did my job get there?
 Is it running yet?
 Are there problems?
 How much is printed?
 When will it be done?
-You can call the operators on the floor or have the operator manually mark a job completing your workflow system.
-But bidirectional communication closes the loop automatically, removing a major blind spot from your production workflow.
-You can see from SOLitrack or SPPD the status of your job on the printer in real time.
-You will know immediately if there are errors or warnings.
-You can see the percent complete.
-All of this is very useful.
-The printer can tell SOLitrack or SPPD when the job is completed so that it can automatically track completion time in the system and move the job to the next step in the workflow.
+May not be conveniently answered.
+You can call the operators on the floor or have the operator manually mark the job complete in your workflow system.
+But bidirectional communication closes this loop automatically, removing a major blind spot from your production workflow.
+With JDF, you can see from SOLitrack or SPDE the status of your job in the printer in real time.
+You will know immediately if there are errors or warnings, and you can see the percent complete, which can be very useful.
+The printer can tell SOLitrack or SPDE when the job is completed, so that we can automatically track completion time in the system.
+And for SOLitrack, move the job to the next step in the workflow.
 Another benefit is that you have control over the print job as it is executing on the printer.
-You can do things like pause printing and cancel jobs without going out to the shop floor.
+For example, you can do things like pausing, printing, and canceling jobs without having to be on the shop floor.
+This feature of JDF is pretty neat.
+JDF has a standard mechanism for retrieving information about work performed at the printer, and consumables used for the job.

-JDF has a standard mechanism for retrieving information about work performed at the printer and consumables used for the job.
-Vendors have addressed this in proprietary ways using software at the DFE or the printer itself.
-JDF does this at the job level.
-It tells you what was consumed for every job.
-This is very handy for tracking costs of specific jobs rather than overall cost to run the device.
-While JDF does provide a standard for this, vendor support is still spotty.
-Today, SOLitrack can request this information after printing a job and use it to populate ink and media usage for the job, if your printer vendor supports it.
-The hope is that in the future this will be more broadly supported by vendors and that more information will be available using this mechanism.
+Vendors have addressed this in proprietary ways, using software at the DFE or on the printer itself.
+JDF does it at the job level.
+It tells you what was consumed by every job, which is very handy for tracking costs for specific jobs, rather than the overall cost to run a device.
+While JDF does provide a standard for this vendor support is still pretty spotty.
+Today, SOLitrack can request this information after printing a job and use it to populate ink and media usage for the job if your printer vendor supports it.
+The hope is that in the future, more vendors will support this and that more information will be available through this method.